sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

     },
 ```

 Our implementation of `onAdd()` constructs the markup in two stages.
-First, starting at line 2, it creates a `<div>` element and gives that element two classes: `leaflet-control-animate` and `leaflet-bar`.
-The first class is unique to our animation control, and we can use it to apply CSS rules uniquely to our control.
+First, starting at line 3, it creates a `<div>` element and gives that element two classes: `leaflet-control-animate` and `leaflet-bar`.
+The first class is unique to our animation control, and we can use it to apply <span class="smcp">CSS</span> rules uniquely to our control.
 The second class is a general Leaflet class for all toolbars.
 By adding it to the animation control we're making that control consistent with other Leaflet controls.
 Note that Leaflet includes the `L.DomUtil.create()` method in line 3 to handle the details of creating the element.

 The second part of `onAdd()` creates a button element within this `<div>` container.
 Most of the work takes place in the `_createButton()` function at line 6 which we'll examine shortly.
 The parameters to the function include:

 * the text for the button,
 * the tooltip (title) to display when the mouse hovers over the button,
-* the CSS class to apply to the button,
+* the <span class="smcp">CSS</span> class to apply to the button,
 * the container in which to insert the button, and
 * a function to call when the button is clicked.

 If you're wondering why the name of this function begins with an underscore (_), that's the convention that Leaflet uses for private methods (and attributes).
 It's only a convention so there's no requirement to follow it, but doing so will make it easier for someone familiar with Leaflet to understand our code.

 The `_createButton()` method itself relies on Leaflet utility functions.
 It creates the button as an `<a>` element with the specified text, title, and class, and it creates that element within the appropriate container (lines 2-5).
 It then binds several events to this `<a>` element.
 First it ignores initial `mousedown` and double-click events (line 8).
-It also prevents standard `click` events from propagating up the document tree and from implementing their default behavior (line 9).
+It also prevents single-click events from propagating up the document tree and from implementing their default behavior (line 9).
 Finally, it executes the callback function on `click` events (line 10).

-{>> The explanation of line 9 is a bit confusing to me.
-"Standard click events" sounds like it's meant to contrast with other kinds of click events--but is that right?
-Can you clarify what you mean there? <<}

 ``` {.javascript .numberLines}